 - In a large bowl, combine the soup, 1 cup of picante sauce, cornstarch, parsley, paprika, salt and pepper.
 Fold in the beans, 1-1/2 cups of cheese, 1/2 cup onions and the beef mixture.

-- Line a 9-in. deep-dish pie plate with bottom pastry; fill with bean mixture.
-Top with remaining pastry; seal and flute edges.
+- On a lightly floured surface, roll dough to make two crusts to fit a 9-in. deep-dish pie plate.
+Line pie plate with bottom crust; fill with bean mixture.
+Top with remaining crust; seal and flute edges.
 Cut slits in top crust.